openstack-archive/fuel-plugin-lma-collector/doc/user/source/alarms.rst

 |
 |     hostname:
 |       aggregation by hostname then by member.
-|       This setting is typically used for AFD metrics that are host-centric such those working on filesystem or CPU usage metrics.
+|       This setting is typically used for AFD metrics that are host-centric such as
+|       those working on filesystem or CPU usage metrics.

 | policy:
 |   Type: unicode